sanjanachin/polygraph/README.md

 4. User history.
 Once users log in with their credentials, they can view their history of previous inputted text along with the corresponding accuracy evaluations.

 ### Project Structure:
-Main Directory Contents:
+Polygraph Directory Contents:
-- app.py - the main python flask route API
-- requirements.txt - the necessary requirements for client installation
-- apihandler:
+- apihandler/:
    - FrontEndApiHandler.py - the api handler for the UI interface (react)
    - ModelApiHandler.py - the api handler for the model (gpt-3)
+- tests/:
+   - test_app.py - basic endpoint pytest suite for the backend
+   - test_db.py - basic endpoint pytest suite for the database
+   - test_app.py - basic post request pytest suite for the backend
+- reports/: directory that stores the group weekly status reports
+- app.py - python Flask route API for frontend, model, and database
+- db.py - mongoDB database module methods
+- requirements.txt - the necessary requirements for client installation
+- .env.example - the skeleton code for a unique .env creation
+- pytest.ini.example - the skeleton code for a unique pytest.ini creation

 ## Setup